-The matrix and the "M" curves are not used in link profiles.
-This is a pre-evaluated transform that cannot be undone.
+The DeviceLink profile is a pre-evaluated transform that cannot be undone.

 The color space of data in the DeviceLink profile will be the same as the color space of the data of the first profile in the sequence.
 The profile connection space will be the same as the color space of the data of the last profile in the sequence.